vlle1/styrdokument/dfunkpolicy/body_en.md

 ## §1.3 Testament

-In order for no knowledge to be forgotten between you and your successor, and to avoid the same wheel having to be invented again, it’s your obligation as official to write a testament ("testamente") when your term of office has ended.
+In order for no knowledge to be forgotten between you and your successor, and to avoid the same wheel having to be invented again, it's your obligation as official to write a testament ("testamente") when your term of office has ended.

 ## §1.4 Reports